jamilaferron/TBAG_Jamila/README.md

     - `south` or `s`: Move to the room in the southern direction.
     - `east` or `e`: Move to the room in the eastern direction.
     - `west` or `w`: Move to the room in the western direction.

-3. Explore Rooms: Each room contains descriptions, items, and possibly enemies.
+3. Explore Rooms: Each room contains descriptions, items, and possibly friends or enemies.
 Pay attention to what you find.

 4. Interact with Items:
-    - Pick Up Items: If you see an item in the room, you can pick it up by typing pick up <item_name> or simply p to pick up the available item.
+    - Pick Up Items: If you see an item in the room, you can pick it up by typing `pick up <item_name>` or simply `p` to pick up the available item.
-    - Check Inventory: View your collected items by typing inventory or i.
+    - Check Inventory: View your collected items by typing `inventory` or `i`.

 5. Engage with Characters:
     - Talk: If there is an inhabitant (character) in the room, you can talk to them by typing `talk` or `t`.
+    - Gift: If the inhabitant is a friend, you can gift an item to them by typing `gift` or `g`.
+You will be prompted to select a gift from your inventory by entering the corresponding index number.
     - Fight: If the inhabitant is an enemy, you can fight them by typing `fight` or `f`.
 You will be prompted to select a weapon from your inventory by entering the corresponding index number.
     - Rob: If the inhabitant is an enemy, you can attempt to rob them by typing `rob` or `r`.
 If successful, you will steal an item from them.
 6. Locked Doors: Some rooms may have locked doors.
 You can attempt to unlock them if you have the necessary key in your inventory.
 Type `y` to try unlocking or `n` to choose a different path.